GoogleCloudPlatform/public-datasets-pipelines/README.md

 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) `>=v0.15.1`
 - [Google Cloud Composer](https://cloud.google.com/composer/docs/concepts/overview) environment running [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/1.10.14/concepts.html) `v1.10.14,<2.0`.
 To create a new Cloud Composer environment, see [this guide](https://cloud.google.com/composer/docs/how-to/managing/creating).

-# Other Requirements

-## Google Cloud Resources

-Identify what Google Cloud resources need to be provisioned for your pipelines.
-Some examples are

-- BigQuery datasets and tables to store final, customer-facing data
-- GCS bucket to store intermediate, midstream data.
-- GCS bucket to store final, downstream, customer-facing data
-- Sometimes, for very large datasets, you might need to provision a [Dataflow](https://cloud.google.com/dataflow/docs) job

-## Authentication and Authorization

-Review any connection requirements needed to fetch data from the sources.
-We might need any of the following:

-- Authentication credentials (e.g. login credentials or API tokens)
-- Authorization grants (e.g. permissions granted for us to access the data source/s)

 # Environment Setup

 We use Pipenv to make environment setup more deterministic and uniform across different machines.